iqmalsb/git-workshop/README.md

 # Git - Workshop

 ## Introduction
 This repo serves as a guideline for introducing how git works for beginners.
 Feel free to use this however you want to.
 All credit goes to the original authors (see [References](#references) below).
+In this guide, there will be several terms used to convey meaning for an instruction or definition.

 ## Content
 1. [Version Control & Git](#version-control--git)